World Digestive Health Day - 29 May 2025, Theme and Importance

 • Indigestible carbohydrates and fibres (Inulin, gums, pectins)

-Foods supporting the gut microbiome - World Digestive Health Day | World Gut Health Day WDHD 2023
+Foods supporting the gut microbiome - World Digestive Health Day, 2025

-Colorectal cancer Prevalence
+Colorectal Cancer Prevalence

 Colorectal cancer had a low prevalence several decades ago.
-Still, it has come a predominant cancer and now accounts for roughly 10 of cancer-related mortality in western countries.
+Still, it has come to a predominant cancer and now accounts for roughly 10 of cancer-related mortality in western countries.

 The ‘ rise’ of colorectal cancer in developed countries can be attributed to the decreasingly geriatric population, unfavorable ultramodern salutary habits and an increase in threat factors similar to smoking, low physical exercise and rotundity.